fencsik/CrossOver/crossover04/00README.txt

    limited-capacity models to the unlimited capacity models.
  - FitPMaxSSE.r: Fits an unlimited-capacity max-rule search model to the proportions using SSE minimization.
+ - FitPMaxCapSSE.r: Fits a limited-capacity max-rule search model to the proportions using SSE minimization.
  - PlotFits.r: Plots the observed and predicted hit rates and false-alarm rates from all the fitting procedures.
  - PlotFitsSub.r: Same as above, but generates a separate plot for each